PAOsuna/PAOsuna/README.md

 # Hello, my name its Alejandro Osuna 👋

-Im Jr. developer, in my early career I learned in the development of applications in visual studio and java but over time I liked web technologies, where my first technology was with PHP and I am currently learning in the frameworks with node.js and Javascript.
+Im Jr. developer, in my early career I learned in the development of applications in visual studio C# and java but over time I liked web technologies, where my first technology was with PHP and I am currently learning in the frameworks with node.js and Javascript.

 # Skills